 12. Celtic philology

-PAPER COORDINATOR: PROF MÁIRE NÍ MHAONAIGH AND DR BEN GUY (mnm21@cam.ac.uk and bdg25@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR MÁIRE NÍ MHAONAIGH AND DR BEN GUY (mnm21@cam.ac.uk and bdg25@cam.ac.uk)

 The history and grammar of the Celtic languages will be studied, in relation to one another and to their Indo-European background.
 Students will be required to write essays on selected topics.